logo

 Week 22 Pregnancy Symptoms

-At week 22, your body continues to adapt to your growing baby.
+At week 22, your body adapts to your growing baby.
 From increased energy to mild discomforts, discover the common changes you may experience

 Content Banner

-• Increased energy levels: Many women find that their energy levels improve during the second trimester, allowing them to be more active and productive.
+Many women find their energy levels improve during the second trimester, making them more active and productive.

-• Mild aches and pains: As your uterus expands and your baby grows, you may experience some discomfort in your lower back, hips, or pelvis.
+As your uterus expands and your baby grows, you may experience discomfort in your lower back, hips, or pelvis.

-• Stretch marks: Due to the rapid growth of your belly, you may notice the appearance of stretch marks on your stomach, breasts, or thighs.
+Due to your belly's rapid growth, you may notice stretch marks on your stomach, breasts, or thighs.

 Remember that every pregnancy is unique, and you may experience different symptoms than other expectant mothers.